- 🥇

 That makes prediction markets useful for:

 If you want the platform-specific version of this topic, read What Is Polymarket?.
 If you want to compare where to trade, read Best Prediction Markets in 2026.
 If you already know the two names you are choosing between, read Kalshi vs Polymarket.
-If your main confusion is pricing and odds, read How Prediction Market Probabilities Work.
+If pricing and odds are the main confusion, read How Prediction Market Probabilities Work.
 If fees are the real sticking point, read Prediction Market Fees Comparison.
 If legality is your main concern, read Are Prediction Markets Legal in the US?.

-The key concept is that price acts like implied probability.
+The key idea is that price acts like implied probability.

 In most simple yes/no markets: